mbehr1/dlt-logs/docs/dlt-logs/docs/reports.md

 By default all captures needs will be parsed as float numbers.
 You can change that behaviour by prefixing the capure name with STATE\_ or INT\_ (see below).

-value name | excected type | comment
+value name | expected type | comment
 ---------- | ------------- | -------
 STATE_* | enum | Used to represent distinct states.
 Will use 2nd axix.
 Can be ints or strings.
 See reportOptions/valueMap on how to map to better readable names.
 EVENT_* | float | will use scatter/event - dot based and not line based chart.